technik-gegg/OctoPrint-Smuff/README.md

 In order to make this plugin working as expected, you have to do two additional things:

-- Setup the UART mode in your Raspberry
+- Setup the UART mode on your Raspberry
 - connect the Raspberry to your SMuFF controller (via 3-Wire serial interface)

 ## Setting up your Raspberry Pi